tubedogg/FlexgetDaemon/README.md

 I am putting this into the public domain and to the fullest extent possible am relinquishing any copyright interest in the files in this repository.

 This bundle contains a simple script that launches Flexget and **does not** contain any Flexget code or resources.
+This project was not created, and is not maintained, by Flexget.